Good-Shepherd-Collective/jamstack/src/blog/2021-05-28-my-third-article.md

 While I waited at home, slowly the news began to pour in.
 The Israeli police and military forces had arrived and prevented my father from being taken to the hospital immediately by the Palestinian ambulance that arrived.
 In support of this, the settlers slashed the ambulance’s tires, preventing the first responders from leaving with or without my father.

-A POSTER CALLING FOR THE RELEASE OF HAFEZ HURAINI IS BEING CIRCULATED ON SOCIAL MEDIA.
-(PHOTO: TWITTER) Israeli police then said that my father was under arrest.
+Israeli police then said that my father was under arrest.
 They brought an Israeli ambulance instead, and took my father, alone and with broken hands, to Soroka hospital in Beer as Seba’ on the other side of the wall.

 The soldiers and police also arrested two Palestinian people for no reason other than that they came to my father’s aid.
 After this, they kicked all of the Palestinians out of our land on the hill, throwing sound bombs and tear gas directly toward them and announcing that it was a closed military zone.
 According to this announcement, no one, including Israeli settlers, should remain in the area for 24 hours.
 Despite this, as they used violence to drive all Palestinians down the hill and into at-Tuwani, the military allowed settlers to stay in the area and destroy the trees in the garden we had been working just a short while before.